hyperledger-archives/grid-rfcs/0000-catalog.md

 ```
 Schema(
     name="Catalog Product",
-    description="A grid product that can be grouped with other products via
+    description="A Grid product that can be grouped with other products via
-grid catalog",
+Grid catalog",
     owner = "Target"
     properties=[
         PropertyDefinition(